samulieronen/ez-argparser/README.md

 Parser = ArgParser(arguments=args, argumentSchema=argSchema, options=True, optionSchema=optSchema)
 ```
 As with arguments, if your program takes options, you need to specify a option schema.<br>
-This option schema specifies the following options:
-* -v
-* -l
-* -e
-Option bundling, f.ex. -vle __NOT__ supported at the moment.

 ```python
 OptSchema = {
 	'v': {'verbose': 'verbose'},